Methodology

 Treasury Yield Data

-We fetch daily yields from the St. Louis Federal Reserve (FRED) for four maturities:
+We fetch daily yields from the St. Louis Federal Reserve (FRED) for five maturities:

 | FRED Series | Maturity | Used For |